-- 4.1 The Council is recommending a budget to Cabinet, which can be balanced subject to agreement of a package of Exceptional Financial Support for both 2022/23 and 2023/24 from government as outlined in section 3.7. - 4.2 With respect to the September 2022 directions from the Secretary of State, the budget represents progress as highlighted below.
-However, it is essential to note considerable further work is required to deliver action to support financial sustainability, which will result in further material changes to the 2023/4 budget (and as will be set out in further reports to Cabinet).
-This includes but is not restricted to (i) a full review of fees and charges by Quarter 1 (ii) identification of further savings, notably through review of Transformation opportunities and service redesign (iii) review of capital programme & (iv) review of pay policy and enactment of that policy. - 4.3 The s151's section 25 statement (which will be presented to Cabinet) sets out the position with respect to the low level of reserves.
-Upon the determination of a more stable financial base it will be necessary to reassess and increase reserves, which will inevitably have further impact on future revenue budget of

-Thurrock and future capitalisation directions.
-However, sufficient revenue has been set aside in 2023/24 to meet known transformation and intervention costs.

-4.4 The position on directions is as below:
+4.1 The Council is recommending a budget to Cabinet, which can be balanced subject to agreement of a package of Exceptional Financial Support for both 2022/23 and 2023/24 from government as outlined in section 3.7; together with an increase in council tax of 9.99% in total.

+- 4.2 With respect to the September 2022 directions from the Secretary of State. the budget represents progress as highlighted below.
+However, it is essential to note considerable further work is required to deliver action to support financial sustainability, which will result in further material changes to the 2023/24 budget (and as will be set out in further reports to Cabinet).
+This includes but is not restricted to (i) a full review of fees and charges by Quarter 1 (ii) identification of further savings, notably through review of Transformation opportunities and service redesign (iii) review of capital programme & (iv) review of pay policy and enactment of that policy.
+There is an unquantified risk in the capital programme of abortive costs - a number of projects have been put on hold, pending review as set out in Appendix 6; it is possible that further costs will be incurred, either of the associated borrowing to complete the programme or the abortive costs of cessation, and this will cause further costs not currently quantified in the budget which would need to be offset by new savings.
+These will need to be quantified no later than the Quarter 1 Cabinet report in 2023/24. - 4.3 The s151's section 25 statement sets out the position with respect to the low level of reserves.
+Upon the determination of a more stable financial base it will be necessary to reassess and increase reserves, which will inevitably have further impact on future revenue budget of Thurrock and future capitalisation directions.
+However, sufficient revenue has been set aside in 2023/24 to meet known transformation and intervention costs. - 4.4 The position on directions is as below: